floating-ui/floating-ui/README.md

 Well, basically, **no**.
 Popper.js is built from the ground up to being modular and fully ~~hackable~~ **customizable**.
 It supports a **plugin system** you can use to add particular behaviors to your poppers.
-It's written with ES2015 and it's **AMD** and **CommonJS** compatible, every line is documented thanks to our [JSDoc page](https://fezvrasta.github.io/popper.js/documentation.html).
+It's written with ES2015 and it's **AMD** and **CommonJS** compatible, the whole code is documented thanks to our [JSDoc page](https://popper.js.org/popper-documentation.html).

 ## The Library

 Popper.js is a library that makes sure your popper stays near the defined reference element.
+We call it, **positioning library**.
+It's only purpose is to calculate and optionally apply the needed CSS properties to make sure a given element stays near a different one.

 Some of the key points are: